Troubleshoot Docker Desktop

 3. Use your diagnostics ID to get help:

-• Select Contact support from the Troubleshooting menu.
+• If you have a paid Docker subscription, select Contact support.
 This opens the Docker Desktop support form.
-Fill in the information required.
-Your diagnostics ID is gathered automatically.
+Fill in the information required and add the ID you copied in step three to the Diagnostics ID field.
 Then, select Submit ticket to request Docker Desktop support.

 Note